aa0051320/Pages/_Diablo_IV/01 Ice Shards.md

 2. Critical Strike is to improve **Damage**
 3. Crowd Control does not work for Unstoppable Enemy or Boss in most time

-Intelligence > Dexterity > Willpower > All Stats > Strength

 # Concept
 Ice Shards is great for building high DPS
 - Ice Shards hits **5 or more** times per cast and calculate separately
 - Easy to **trigger** Lucky Hit and Critical Strike

-DPS = Damage ÷ Time
+DPS = Gain ÷ Cost
-- Damage
+- Gain (Damage, Crowd Control, Defense)
   - Improve Damage for per hit as much as possible
-  - Integrate Crowd Control
-- Time
-  - **Don't wait** for Mana Regeneration or Cooldown
-  - **Don't cost** any time or Mana for Crowd Control
+  - **Integrate** Crowd Control and Defense
-  - When consuming Mana, Mana must also be **generated simultaneously**
   - The **faster** Skill casting, the higher the DPS
+- Cost (Time, Mana)
+  - **No cost** for Crowd Control and Defense
+  - When consuming Mana, Mana must also be generated simultaneously

 # Skill
 Active Skills